 Solution and Its Benefits for the Business

 The Infopulse team came up with a concept under a working title “The Trusted Carbon”.
-This is the blockchain-based solution that allows gathering, calculating and securely documenting data on any vehicle’s emissions (carbon footprint, NOx, etc.), storing their results in a public decentralized blockchain network.
+This is the blockchain-based solution with IoT features that allows gathering, calculating and securely documenting data on any vehicle’s emissions (carbon footprint, NOx, etc.), storing their results in a public decentralized blockchain network.
 The records on emissions will be opened to all participants in a network but safeguarded from further tampering or editing.
 Also, since the blockchain network is distributed, meaning the added data to each block is stored on the computers of all participants, no central point will control an access to the whole database.

 For the business, including OEMs, Tier 1, 2, and 3 suppliers, this solution allows confirming their sustainability, demonstrating high environmental responsibility and readiness to comply with current environmental regulations.